Star Trek: The Motion Picture: Design

 The first new sets (intended for Phase II) were constructed beginning July 25, 1977.
 The fabrication was supervised by Joseph Jennings, an art director involved in the original television series, special effects expert Jim Rugg, and former Trek designer Matt Jefferies, on loan as consultant from Little House on the Prairie.
 When the television series was canceled and plans for a film put into place, new sets were needed for the large 70 mm film format.

 Wise asked Harold Michelson to be the film's production designer, and Michelson was put to work on finishing the incomplete Phase II sets.
 He began with the bridge, which had nearly been completed.
 Michelson first removed Chekov's new weapons station, a semicircular plastic bubble grafted onto one side of the bridge wall.
 The idea for Phase II was that Chekov would have looked out toward space while cross-hairs in the bubble tracked targets.
 Wise instead wanted Chekov's station to face the Enterprise's main viewer, a difficult request as the set was primarily circular.
 Production illustrator Michael Minor created a new look for the station using a flat edge in the corner of the set.

 The bridge ceiling was redesigned, with Michelson taking structural inspiration from a jet engine fan.
 Minor built a central bubble for the ceiling to give the bridge a human touch.
 Ostensibly, the bubble functioned as a piece of sophisticated equipment designed to inform the captain of the ship's attitude.
 Most of the bridge consoles, designed by Lee Cole, remained from the scrapped television series.
 Cole remained on the motion picture production and was responsible for much of the visual artwork created.
 To inform actors and series writers, Lee prepared an Enterprise Flight Manual as a continuity guide to control functions.
-It was necessary for all the main cast to be familiar with control sequences at their stations as each panel was activated by touch via heat-sensitive plates.
+All the main cast needed to be familiar with control sequences at their stations as each panel was activated by touch via heat-sensitive plates.
 The wattage of the light bulbs beneath the plastic console buttons was reduced from 25 watts to 6 watts after the generated heat began melting the controls.
 The seats were covered in girdle material, used because of its stretching capacity and ability to be easily dyed.
 For the science station, two consoles were rigged for hydraulic operation so that they could be rolled into the walls when not in use, but the system was disconnected when the crew discovered it would be easier to move them by hand.